asreview/asreview/docs/source/technical/overview_development.rst

 ASReview LAB v2 introduces a task server for handling asynchronous tasks like training agents and running simulations.
-The task server comes with a network socket interface and makes use of Transmission Control Protocol (TCP) for communication.
+The task server comes with a network socket interface and makes use of the Transmission Control Protocol (TCP) for communication.
 Via environment variables or :doc:`../server/configuration`, you can set the port, the host, and the number of workers.
 The variables are: